Conducting a Rate Study

 4. Unallowable expenses included in rates

-5. Lower rates for external customers: Service Centers are encouraged to charge external customers up to whatever the market can bear, ideally covering the indirect (F&A) and ASC (Administrative Service Charge) costs.
+5. Lower rates for external customers: Service Centers are encouraged to charge external customers up to whatever the market can bear, ideally covering the indirect (F&A) cost.

 6. Varying rates for internal customers: Service Centers must charge approved rates to all internal customers.